 This award was instituted by the WLA Executive Council in 2005 and was given for the first time at the 2006 WLA Conference in Boise.
 It is awarded every other year (in even years).

 Susan Rosowski (1942–2004), long-time WLA member and University of Nebraska–Lincoln’s Adele Hall University Professor, epitomized what it means to be a generous and caring mentor and teacher.
 While her service to the Association and to Cather studies on a national level was exemplary and her scholarship (The Voyage Perilous

 ) was singular and remains widely used, Sue is best remembered as a teacher and mentor of unparalleled quality.

 The association welcomes nominations of outstanding teachers and mentors in the field of western American literature.
 Candidates can be nominated by students or colleagues with a letter of support addressed to the award decision committee; candidates can also self-nominate.
 Once nominated, the candidate will be notified and invited to submit supporting materials (such as letters from students and/or other colleagues, syllabi, especially those for courses usi

-Letters of nomination (by fellow WLA members, fellow faculty at home universities, students, or self-nominations) were due June 1, 2014.
+Letters of nomination (by fellow WLA members, fellow faculty at home universities, students, or self-nominations) are due June 1, 2016.
 The supporting materials are to be sent to Florence Amamoto, Chair of the Susan J. Rosowski Award Committee.

 They can be submitted via email to email@example.com